e-seng/writeups/osu!gaming25/miss_analyzer/readme.md

 specified, and the length of the data read to the buffer is the minimum between the string length and buffer size.
 Therefore, no out-of-bound writes

+The function copys either the string length and the buffer size, whichever's greater, into the outpur buffer.
+In the case that the former is larger, it finsihes by consuming the remaining bytes in the stream before returning.

 Each of these data points are printed to the terminal immediately after parsing that part of the file.